ljonestz/compoundriskdata/README.md

 EMERGING_ -> Emerging risk scores.
 EXISTING_ -> Existing risk scores.

-## Sequence to generate CRM outputs
+## Sequence in generating CRM outputs

 To replicate the databases and plots used int he Compound Risk Monitor start by running the **Coumpound_Risk_database.r**.
 This will generate all necessary indicator datasets and risk sheets.
 Then run **Global database and summary sheet.R** that calculates component and overall risk scores for each country.
 Lastly, run **Compound Plots.r** to generate summary plots and comparison graphs.